dbousfie/1026bot/syllabus.md

 Is the Mid-Term Test online?
 Yes.

-When in the Mid-Term Test?
+Do I have to download ProctorTrack, Proctorio, ProctorEdu, QuestionMark, etc., for the Mid-Term Test?
+No. We are not using any proctoring software which will cause computer issues, but also we don't have any way to monitor, etc., so we cannot and do not provide any rectification for computer issues, When in the Mid-Term Test?
 Check the Course Outline and the Mid-Term Info page.

 When is the Mid-Term Make-up Test?
 Check the Course Outline and the Mid-Term Info page.